 The Employee Options do not constitute incentive stock options, within the meaning of section 422(b) of the Code.
 As a general rule, no federal income tax is imposed on the holder of options upon the issuance of options such as the Employee Options and RESI is not entitled to a tax deduction by reason of such issuance.
 Generally, upon the exercise of options such as the Employee Options, the holder of the options will be treated as receiving compensation taxable as ordinary income in the year of exercise, which in the case of an option, is an amount equal to the excess of the fair market value of the shares on the date of exercise over the exercise price of the options.
-Upon the exercise of options such as the Employee Options, RESI may claim a deduction for compensation paid at the same time and in the same amount as compensation of the shares received upon exercise of options such as Employee Options, the holder of the options, assuming any federal income tax withholding requirements are satisfied.
+Upon the exercise of options such as the Employee Options, RESI may claim a deduction for compensation paid at the same time and in the same amount as compensation income is recognized to the holder of the options, assuming any federal income tax withholding requirements are satisfied.
 Upon a subsequent disposition of the shares received upon exercise of options such as Employee Options, the difference between the amount realized on the disposition and the basis of the stock (exercise price plus any ordinary income recognized) should qualify as long-term or short-term capital gain, depending on the holding period.